 Following are the top foreign stories at 1700

-Death toll in China's coronavirus goes up to 9; total cases rise to 440 Beijing: The death toll in China's novel coronavirus virus has gone up to nine with the confirmed infection cases sharply rising to 440, the health authorities said on Wednesday, warning that the disease could spread further in the ongoing Chinese holiday season during which millions travel at home and abroad.
-By K J M Varma

-FGN10 NEPAL-INDIANS-BODIES Bodies of eight Indian tourists under postmortem in Nepal; to be flown back on Thursday

-Kathmandu: The bodies of the eight Indian tourists, including four minors, who died due to possible asphyxiation in their room at a mountainous resort in Nepal are undergoing postmortem here on Wednesday and would be flown back home on Thursday, according to a senior Indian official.
-PTI
+Mortal remains of 8 Indian tourists being flown back home from Nepal Kathmandu: The mortal remains of eight Indian tourists, including four minors who died of possible asphyxiation in their room at a mountainous resort in Nepal, are being flown back home on Thursday, officials said.By Shirish B Pradhan

 AMS